How do workplace pensions work?

 Due to the recent pension law change, you’ll be in enrolled in your workplace pension scheme automatically, unless you’ve opted-out and are no longer paying into the scheme.

-You can find out more information about your pension by talking to the HR department at your place of work.
+- Your current pension: you can find out more information about your pension by talking to the HR department at your place of work.
 They’ll be able to share details of the company scheme, including how it works and who your pension provider is.
 You should also receive regular statements from your provider detailing your policy number and their contact details, as well as an update on the performance of your investments.

-Any pension that you stop paying into is considered to be an old pension.
+- Old pensions: any pension that you stop paying into is considered to be an old pension.
 Most people have several old pensions that become dormant as soon as they leave a job and stop making contributions.
 If you remember paying into a pension at your previous workplace and didn’t do anything with it when you left the company, it’s likely you’ll have an old pension.
 You can check back through statements and old payslips to find out more information.

-If you’re confident that you’ve paid into pensions in previous jobs but can’t remember how many or who they’re with, there are a few things you can do to find a lost pension.
+- Lost pensions: if you’re confident that you’ve paid into pensions in previous jobs but can’t remember how many or who they’re with, there are a few things you can do to find a lost pension.
 If you know either the employer or pension provider’s name you can search the government’s free database.

 The Pension Tracing Service helps you find contact details for a workplace or personal pension scheme so you can get in touch with them directly.
 It won’t, however, confirm if you have a pension or provide any details on its value so you’ll need to contact your pension provider directly.

 If you choose to move your old pensions into a single plan, your new provider may be able to help you track down your old pensions.
 When you transfer your workplace pensions to a new PensionBee plan we’ll contact your old providers on your behalf and handle the transfer process from start to finish.
+You just need to provide a few pieces of information such as the pension provider name and policy number (if you have it to hand).

 Workplace pension rules